 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Massachusetts is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Massachusetts is no different.

 In Massachusetts, landlord duties to provide habitable premises include the following:

-- Functioning heating facilities.
+- Functioning Heating Facilities.
 From September 16 to June 14, every room must be heated to at least 68º F between 7:00 AM and 11 PM, and at least 64º F at all other hours.

-- Working kitchen.
+- Working Kitchen.
 The landlord must provide:

 - A sink of sufficient size and capacity for washing dishes and kitchen utensils